Remmeauth/Documentation/RemmeProtocolTechPaper.md

 Sometimes a smart contact behaves in an aberrant or unpredictable manner and fails to perform as intended; other times an application or account may discover an exploit that enables it to consume an unreasonable amount of resources.
 When such issues inevitably occur, the BPs have the power to rectify such situations.

 The BPs on all blockchains have the power to select which transactions are included in blocks which gives them the ability to freeze accounts.
-A blockchain using The Remme Protocol software formalizes this authority by subjecting the process of freezing an account to a 15/21 vote of active producers.
-If the producers abuse the power they can be voted out and an account will be unfrozen.
+A blockchain using the Remme Protocol software formalizes this authority by subjecting the process of freezing an account to a 15/21 vote of active producers.
+If producers abuse this power they can be voted out and an account will be unfrozen.

 ## Changing Account Code

-When all else fails and an "unstoppable application" acts in an unpredictable manner, a blockchain using The Remme Protocol software allows the BPs to replace the account's code without hard forking the entire blockchain.
+When all else fails and an "unstoppable application" acts in an unpredictable manner, a blockchain using the Remme Protocol software allows the BPs to replace the account's code without hard forking the entire blockchain.
 Similar to the process of freezing an account, this replacement of the code requires a 15/21 vote of elected BPs.

 ## User Agreement